 Note: All requirements for the degree must be completed by the application deadline.
 During the application process, you will pay a nominal fee directly to an independent company that verifies applicant data and eligibility.
 Some program areas and agencies seek additional qualifications.
 Click on the Fellowship Areas Overview and review the host agencies and offices for details.

-*A JD does not qualify as a doctoral level degree. **Holding a Title 42 position is considered federal employment and therefore renders an applicant ineligible for a AAAS Science & Technology Policy Fellowship.
+*A JD does not qualify as a doctoral level degree. **Holding a Title 42 position or a Presidential Management Fellowship is considered federal employment and therefore renders an applicant ineligible for a AAAS Science & Technology Policy Fellowship.
 Individuals working in postdoctoral positions at government labs or agencies, for private contractors, and in state government posts are not federal employees and therefore are eligible for the AAAS Fellowships.